fbpx

 – C. G. Jung, Collected Works, vol. 8, par.
 47

-The symbol is that which has the capacity to take the subject beyond the inevitable sterility of consciousness.
+The symbol is that which can take the subject beyond the inevitable sterility of consciousness.
 I don’t, in other words, merely reinvent the day through force of will alone, but by the collaboration with the psyche as a whole, i.e. the unity of conscious and unconscious, that is only realisable through consciously engaging with symbols.

-If this is something that interests you and which you would like to know more about, join us on a 5-week intensive study of the practical application of symbols and symbolisation.
+If this is something that interests you and that you would like to know more about, join us on a 5-week intensive study of the practical application of symbols and symbolisation.

 The Alchemy of Symbols, grounded in Jungian theory was developed by the Centre of Applied Jungian Studies and has been taught to several thousand students around the world over the last five years.